yamathcy/ISMIR2022J-POP/index.md

 - **Apple music links** : In addition to Amazon music, we also provide Apple music links.
 When purchasing each music track via Apple music, please purchase them from the "apple_music" column in the spreadsheet.

-**We are planning to make more types of annotation within the copyright law.**

-**The administrator may update these conditions of use at any time.**

 ### Annotation procedure
 We used [Sonic visualiser](https://www.sonicvisualiser.org/), to annotate the singing techniques with both of the help of sound playback and visualizing the spectrograms and pitchgrams.